-I’ve been planning to visit Brno for such a long time!
+I’ve been planning to visit Brno for such a long time since the long list of things to do in Brno has always seemed really appealing to me!
 While most people go only to Prague (and fall in love with it which is totally understandable) I’m always up for discovering other places in Czech Republic.
 I can say I’ve seen a big part of my neighbour country yet Brno has never been on my way.
 Couple of times I’ve been this close to going there but there was always something interrupting my plans (floods, hurricanes, me being sick…).
 Finally this June I managed to visit Brno and I can be only angry at myself for waiting that long, this city is just amazing!

 Table of contents